Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 4. Creditor protection

-Segregated funds may offer creditor protection, particularly when a parent, spouse, child or grandchild is named as the beneficiary.
+The funds may offer creditor protection, particularly when a parent, spouse, child or grandchild is named as the beneficiary.
 If you become insolvent, your creditors cannot seize the money in your policy.

 5. Insurer insolvency protection

 Assuris, a not-for-profit organization, protects Canadian policyholders if their life and health insurance company becomes insolvent.
-In the unlikely event of your insurance company failing, Assuris guarantees that a policyholder will retain at least 85% of the guaranteed amount on their segregated fund.
+In the unlikely event of your insurance company failing, Assuris guarantees that a policyholder will retain at least 85% of the guaranteed amount on their seg fund.
 When the guaranteed amount is $60,000 or less, the policyholder will retain all of it.

 Drawbacks of Segregated Funds